bare-ts/bare/README.md

 **Optimized bundle size**: [bare-ts](#) adopts a functional programming style.
 This enables to take advantage of modern _dead-code elimination_ techniques, such as _tree-shaking_.
-Using bundlers such as _Rollup_ or _Webpack_, your bundle can contain only the functions which are actually used.
+Using bundlers such as _ESbuild_, _Rollup_, or _Webpack_, your bundle can contain only the functions which are actually used.
-Moreover, [bare-ts](#) uses the node's `assert` module to express preconditions.
+Moreover, [bare-ts](#) uses assertions to express preconditions.
-You can use [dedicated tools][unassert] to remove them.
+You can use dedicated tools such as [unassert][unassert] to remove them.

 **Generation of efficient code** [bare-ts](#) takes care to generate code that modern JavaScript engines may optimize.